Best Places to Live in Tennessee: Top 7 Tennessee Cities

 Cultural Beats: Entertainment & Education

-Nashville isn’t just a music city; it’s also an active city with abundant educational options at all levels.
+Nashville isn't just a music city; it's also an active city with abundant educational options at all levels.
 Schools in Nashville include public, private, and higher educational institutions, including Vanderbilt University and Belmont University.
-The city boasts a rich cultural landscape, from film festivals to Oktoberfest, and not to mention professional sports teams.
+The city boasts a rich cultural landscape, from film festivals to Oktoberfest.
+Sports enthusiasts can root for the city's popular professional teams: the NFL's Tennessee Titans and the NHL's Nashville Predators.

 Work and Play in Music City

-Living in Nashville isn’t just about the vibrant downtown area or the live music.
-It’s about finding the perfect balance of work and play.
-The job growth in Nashville is expected to rise over the next decade, indicating a strong and stable economy.
+Living in Nashville isn't just about the vibrant downtown area or the live music.
+It's about finding the perfect balance of work and play.
+Nashville's job market is projected to continue expanding, indicating a strong and stable economy.
 Major employers include HCA Healthcare, Vanderbilt University Medical Center, and Nissan, among others.

 Franklin